rehhouari/alpinejs-i18n/README.md

 #### Events

-A single `locale-change` is dispatched to `window` when the locale changes.
+- `alpine-i18n:locale-change` is dispatched to `document` when the locale changes.
+- `alpine-i18n:ready` is dispatched to `document` when the plugin is ready.

 ### Extra Tips: